Boxplot / Diagrams

 Histogram

-The histogram shows the frequency distribution of measured values.
+The histogram shows the frequency distribution of the measured values.
 The measured values are divided into classes (bins), and the height of each bar corresponds to the number of measured values in that class.

-Elements of the Histogram
+Elements of the histogram

 Element Description